joantolos/kata-rate-calculator/README.md

 then the rate is (0.069 + 0.071) / 2

-If the amount is larger, more borrowers and rates will be involved.
+If the amount is larger, more lenders and rates will be involved.

 ## Test Instructions

-There is a need for a rate calculation system allowing prospective borrowers to  obtain a quote from our pool of lenders for 36 month loans.
+There is a need for a rate calculation system allowing prospective lenders to  obtain a quote from our pool of lenders for 36 month loans.
 This system will  take the form of a command-line application.

 You will be provided with a file containing a list of all the offers being made  by the lenders within the system in CSV format, see the example market.csv file  provided alongside this specification.